Quantum Annealing vs. QAOA: 127 Qubit Higher-Order Ising Problems on NISQ Computers: Discussion

 \section{Discussion}

 It is of considerable interest to determine how effective quantum annealing and QAOA are at computing the optimal solutions of combinatorial optimization problems.
 Combinatorial optimization problems have wide reaching applicability, and being able to solve them faster or to get better heuristic solutions is a very relevant topic in computing.
-In this article, we have presented experimental results for a fair direct comparison of QAOA and quantum annealing, implemented on the currently accessible quantum hardware via cloud computing.
+In this article, we have presented experimental results for a fair direct comparison of QAOA and quantum annealing, implemented on the state-of-the-art currently accessible quantum hardware via cloud computing.
+We leave more detailed benchmarking against state of the art classical solvers on these Ising model instances to future work.
 This research has specifically found the following:

-\begin{enumerate} \item Quantum annealing finds higher quality solutions to the random test Isings with higher order terms compared to the short depth QAOA $p=1$ and $p=2$ circuits, with reasonably fine grid searches over the QAOA angles and quantum annealing schedules with pauses. \item QAOA performs noticeably better than random sampling - this is mostly due to the short depth QAOA circuit constructions which allow reasonably robust computations to be executed without the qubits decohering on current quantum computers. \item The short depth QAOA circuit construction is notable because it allows for higher order terms in the Ising, and is scalable to a heavy-hexagonal lattice of any size, therefore this circuit construction can be used for future implementations of QAOA on devices with heavy-hexagonal lattices. \item Dynamical decoupling can improve the computation of QAOA on NISQ computers. \end{enumerate}
+\begin{enumerate} \item Quantum annealing finds higher quality solutions to the random test Ising models with higher order terms compared to the short depth QAOA $p=1$ and $p=2$ circuits, with reasonably fine grid searches over the QAOA angles and quantum annealing schedules with pauses. \item QAOA performs noticeably better than random sampling - this is mostly due to the short depth QAOA circuit constructions which allow reasonably robust computations to be executed without the qubits decohering on current quantum computers. \item The short depth QAOA circuit construction is notable because it allows for higher order terms in the Ising, and is scalable to a heavy-hexagonal lattice of any size, therefore this circuit construction can be used for future implementations of QAOA on devices with heavy-hexagonal lattices for heavy-hex native Ising models. \item Dynamical decoupling can improve the computation of QAOA on NISQ computers. \end{enumerate}